arthurweinmann/readability-singlefile-binary/README.md

 An already compiled binary is available as a github release in this repository.
 You can also compile it yourself with the instructions below.

+It works but is not very pretty, which was the aim.

 # How to use

 ```